-Replicel made estimates on the issuance of the put liability disclosed in Note 6.
+Replicel made estimates on the issuance of the put liability disclosed in Note 7.
 The put liability is a financial liability recorded initially at the present value of the potential exercise price of the put.
 Management is required to make an estimate to determine the effective interest rate to appropriately discount the potential exercise price over the term of the put liability to its fair value at issuance.
+Subsequent to its initial recording, the put liability is accreted up to the full face value at the end of the term of the agreement.